+lout#2 Mode

-lout#2 Mode This function sets analog output #2 for either temperature (default) or oxygen.
+This function sets analog output #2 for either temperature (default) or oxygen.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired value; selections include 1-C/F for temperature, or 2-ppm for oxygen, or 3-% Saturation.
 Press ENTER to store the new value.

+lout#3 Mode

+OPTIONAL.
+This function sets analog output #3 for either temperature (default) or D.O.
+Press ENTER to initiate user entry mode, and the entire value will flash.
+Use the UP arrow key to modify the desired value; selections include 1-C/F for temperature or 2-ppm for oxygen.
+Press ENTER to store the new value.

-Rly A Mode Relay A can be used in three different ways: as a setpoint control, as a fail alarm, or as a HI-LO alarm band.
-The three settings for RIy A Mode are CON , FAIL and AL .
+Rly A Mode

+Relay A can be used in three different ways: as a setpoint control, as a fail alarm, or as a HI-LO alarm band.
+The three settings for Rly A Mode are CON, FAIL and AL.

 The CON setting enables normal control operation for Relay A, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.
-See Figure 18 for further details.
+See Figure 21 - Control Relay Example, Hysteresis & Phase Options for further details.

 The FAIL setting enables the fail alarm mode for Relay A. Relay A will then trip on any condition that causes the FAIL icon to be displayed on the LCD.
 Using this mode allows the User to send alarm indications to other remote devices.

 The AL setting allows two setpoints to be selected for the same relay, producing a HI-LO alarm band.
 In this mode, Relay A will trip inside or outside of the band, depending upon the Phase selected.
-See Figure 18 for further details.
-Relay B Mode The settings for Relay B Mode are identical to the corresponding modes on Relay A. Relay C Mode Relay C can be used in two ways: as a setpoint control, or as an alarm.
-The two settings for Relay C Mode are CON and FAIL .
+See Figure 22 - Alarm Relay Example for further details.

+Relay B Mode

+The settings for Relay B Mode are identical to the corresponding modes on Relay A.

+Relay C Mode

+Relay C can be used in two ways: as a setpoint control, or as an alarm.
+The two settings for Relay C Mode are CON and FAIL.

 The CON setting enables normal setpoint operation for Relay B/C. Relay B/C then operates identically to Relay A, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.
-See Figure 17 for details.
+See Figure 21 for details.

 The FAIL setting enables the fail alarm mode for Relay B/C. Relay B/C will then trip on any condition that causes the FAIL icon to be displayed on the LCD.
 Note that the Relay C indicator shows up only on the lower screen of the display next to the temperature reading.
 This is because the default setting for relay C is the FAIL setting.
 Using this mode allows the User to send alarm indications to other remote devices.
-See Figure 18 for details.
+See Figure 22 for details.

+Relay D Mode Relay E Mode Relay F Mode OPTIONAL.
+Relays D, E, and F can be used in two ways: as a setpoint control, or as an alarm.
+The two settings for Relays D, E and F Mode are CON and FAIL.

+The CON setting enables normal setpoint operation for Relays.
+Relays then operates identically to Relay A. B or C, with settings for setpoint, hysteresis, delay and phasing appearing in the CONFIG menu automatically.
+See Figure 21 for details.

+Temp Units

-Temp Units This function sets the display units for temperature measurement.
+This function sets the display units for temperature measurement.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
 The choices are °F and °C. Press ENTER to store the new value.

-5.25 Control Menu [CONTROL]
+6.25 Control Menu [CONTROL]